Temples of Hyderabad: Sita Rambagh temple

 The temple, with Sri Sita Rama Chandraswamy as main deity, was constructed in 1933.

 Birla Mandir

 Birla Mandir is a Hindu temple, built on a 280 feet (85 m) high hillock called Naubath Pahad on a 13 acres (53,000 m2) plot.
 It was constructed in 1976.

+Hare Krishna Golden Temple

+Hare Krishna Golden Temple, located in Banjara Hills, Hyderabad, is regarded by local tradition as a sacred site where the deity is believed to have self-manifested (swayambhu) over 7,000 years ago, making it one of the oldest temples in Hyderabad.
+The presiding deity, Swayambhu Sri Lakshmi Narasimha Swamy, is enshrined along with a rare Shaligram Shila in the Garbhalayam.
+This sacred Saligrama Shila was discovered in the Gandaki River near the Muktinath Temple in Nepal.
+The temple continues to attract devotees who revere its ancient origins and spiritual significance.

 Jagannath Temple

 The Jagannath Temple in Hyderabad is a temple dedicated to the Hindu god Jagannath.
 It is situated at Banjara hills Road no.12.

 Features

 There are shrines dedicated to Lakshmi, with Shiva, Ganesh, Hanuman and Navagrahas.
 The sanctum sanctorum houses Jagannath along with his siblings, Balabhadra and Subhadra.